Anarchism in Italy: Postwar years and today

 In the late sixties a new generation of young people created various informal anarchist groups and projects outside of the original formal organizations of the Italian Anarchist Federation and the Unione Sindacale Italiana.
 On 12 December 1969, a bomb went off at the Piazza Fontana in Milan that killed 17 people and injured 88.
 Giuseppe Pinelli, an Italian railroad worker and anarchist, was picked up, along with other anarchists, for questioning regarding the attack.
 Just before midnight on 15 December 1969, Pinelli was seen to fall to his death from a fourth floor window of the Milan police station.
 Most commentators now agree the bomb was placed by neofascist activists as part of a plot inspired by sections of the secret services.
 Later, in the Years of Lead, the trend of anarchism was violently repressed, while it survived throughout and continued to exist.

-In the early seventies a platformist tendency emerged within the Italian Anarchist Federation which argued for more strategic coherence and social insertion in the workers movement while rejecting the synthesist "Associative Pact" of Malatesta which the FAI adhered to.
+In the early seventies, a platformist tendency emerged within the Italian Anarchist Federation which argued for more strategic coherence and social insertion in the workers' movement while rejecting the synthesist "Associative Pact" of Malatesta which the FAI adhered to.
 These groups started organizing themselves outside the FAI in organizations such as O.R.A. from Liguria which organized a Congress attended by 250 delegates of grupos from 60 locations.
 This movement was influential in the autonomia movements of the seventies.
 They published Fronte Libertario della lotta di classe in Bologna and Comunismo libertario from Modena.

-Another group tended to emphasize anarcho-syndicalism and published Per l'Azione Diretta from Florence and Bolletino d'Informazione Anarcosindicalista.
-The Federation of Anarchist Communists (Federazione dei Comunisti Anarchici), or FdCA, was established in 1985 in Italy from the fusion of the Organizzazione Rivoluzionaria Anarchica (Revolutionary Anarchist Organisation) and the Unione dei Comunisti Anarchici della Toscana (Tuscan Union of Anarchist Communists).
-In 1986, the Congress of ORA/UCAT adopted the name Federation of Anarchist Communists.

-The synthesist Italian Anarchist Federation and the platformist Federation of Anarchist Communists continue existing today but insurrectionary anarchism continues to be relevant as the recent establishment of the Informal Anarchist Federation shows.
+In 2022, Alfredo Cospito began a hunger strike to protest against his incarceration under the Article 41-bis prison regime.
+By February 2023, this protest had generated a debate in Italy about the revival of the anarchist movement.
+Bomb threats were made against a newspaper in Bologna and bullets were sent to another newspaper and to prosecutor general Francesco Saluzzo.
+Solidarity attacks against Italian diplomatic offices were made by anarchists in Argentina, Bolivia, Brazil, Chile, Germany, Greece, Netherlands, Portugal, Spain and Switzerland.
+Cospito stopped his hunger strike in April 2023 after his compulsory life sentence was ruled unconstitutional.
+He had lost 50 kg.